evilADevil/mas-local/README.md

  A few scripts to bring up a MAS Manage on OCP Local

 ## Summary
-I've decided to focus a bit on the problem of installing MAS on a laptop computer in a simple way.
-I've tried to interest people to pull together notes and explanations on how to do that, but got not a lot of help, so I spent some of my free time on that task.
-I hope you will find it useful, and that you'll help me in keeping it current and improve it.
+My team and I have decided to focus a bit on the problem of installing MAS on a laptop computer in a simple way.
+I've tried to interest people to pull together notes and explanations on how to do that, but got not a lot of help, so we spent some of our free time on that task.
+I hope you will find it useful, and that you'll help us in keeping it current and improve it.
 These instructions will allow you to have a fully functional MAS Core + Manage, that has the Suite License Server (SLS) and DB2 on board, while UDS is remote.

 ## What you would need to run OpenShift Local
 First of all, you'll need a decent Laptop.
 I used a Lenovo ThinkPad P15 with 64 GiB of memory.
-In the end, you will need the availability of 14 vCPU and 30 GiB of memory.
+In the end, you will need the availability of 14 vCPU and 30 GiB of memory in the virtual environment you will use that is Hyper-V for Windows.
 Then you will need a locally running OCP.
 Register to Red Hat, go to the [Red Hat Console for OpenShift](https://console.redhat.com/openshift), click on the *Create Cluster* button, click on the *Local* tab, download and install OpenShift Local (also know previously as CRC, i.e. Code Ready Container).
 In that same page, there is your pull secret that you'll need to copy and use during setup
-Now you are ready to the next step.
+Now you are ready for the next step.
 Open a command prompt and run `crc setup`.
 Before staring a new OpenShift Local, we want to configure it so that it will allow MAS to fit.
 We will need to use a trick because CRC seems to have a bug in expanding the disk.
 We need to start it a first time, then stop it, set the new disk size and start it again.
 This is the set of commands to configure it correctly and start it
 ```
 crc config set consent-telemetry no